Day Trips from Ibiza

 Ferries depart hourly from Ibiza Town harbour and reach Formentera’s La Savina port in 30 to 45 minutes.
 Guided day trips include hotel pickup, the return ferry ticket and a tour of the island.
 You can also take a catamaran that sails via s’Espalmador with swimming stops along the way.

-Group day trips to Formentera start from €100 per person, which includes the return ferry, hotel pickup and a guided tour.
-The catamaran cruise with BBQ lunch is €102.
-A private tour with beachside lunch starts from €372.50 for a more personalised experience with your own guide and transport.
+Group day trips to Formentera are the most affordable option, including the return ferry, hotel pickup and a guided tour.
+The catamaran cruise with BBQ lunch costs only slightly more.
+A private tour with beachside lunch is the premium choice for a personalised experience with your own guide and transport.
+Check each activity card for the current price.

 While Formentera is the main destination, Ibiza offers other half-day excursions.
 Catamaran cruises pass Es Vedrà with swim stops at Cala Bassa and Cala Comte.
 The northern village of Sant Joan de Labritja hosts a Sunday artisan market, and the Can Marçà caves near Port de Sant Miquel offer a 35-minute guided underground tour.